SQL Server deployment

 Microsoft Dynamics CRM is a database-intensive application.
 Before you deploy Microsoft Dynamics CRM to an instance of SQL Server, you should consider the following requirements and database configurations:

-- Compatibility level.
-During an upgrade or a new installation, Microsoft Dynamics CRM Server Setup sets the database compatibility level to 100, which is the compatibility level of Microsoft SQL Server 2008.
+Compatibility level.
+During an upgrade or a new installation, Microsoft Dynamics CRM Server Setup sets the organization database compatibility level to 100, which is the compatibility level of Microsoft SQL Server 2008.

-- Max server memory.
+Max server memory.
 We recommend that, if you run SQL Server on a computer that is also running other applications, that the SQL Server max server memory be set to no more than one half of the installed RAM.
-By default, max server memory is set to 2147483647 megabytes Microsoft SQL Server 2012, which has demonstrated resource issues with SQL Server during intensive use of Microsoft Dynamics CRM.
+By default, max server memory is set to 2147483647 megabytes in recent versions of SQL Server, which has demonstrated resource issues with SQL Server during intensive use of Microsoft Dynamics CRM.
 More information: MSDN: Server Memory Options

-- RCSI.
-Running Microsoft Dynamics CRM that uses a SQL Server configured for read committed snapshot isolation (RCSI) is supported for use with Microsoft Dynamics CRM 2015 (on-premises).
+RCSI.
+Running Microsoft Dynamics CRM that uses a SQL Server configured for read committed snapshot isolation (RCSI) is supported for use with this version of Microsoft Dynamics CRM Server.

 Installing SQL Server in a language other than English (U.S.) may require changing the Collation designator.
 The following table indicates the Collation designator to use for some of the available languages.